[Whitepaper] Awesome.AI: A Dynamics-Based Framework for Thought Simulation

 3. Mechanics

 The mechanics are metaphores for the dynamics of the mind.
-These are some I have found to be working, others may exist.
+These are tested to be working, others may exist.

 3.1 Mech Noise (Low Layer)

-• Purpose: This is the soul/will of the system.
+• This simulates the Heart/Soul/Will of the system.

 3.2 Mech One (High Layer)